What is Plaque Psoriasis? | Otezla® (apremilast)

 Phototherapy

-Also known as light therapy, phototherapy involves exposing the skin to ultraviolet light on a regular basis
+Also known as light therapy, phototherapy involves exposing the skin to ultraviolet light on a regular basis and under medical supervision.

 This information shouldn’t be used to compare the efficacy or safety of these treatments.
 You and your doctor should work together to decide which treatment is right for you.